adrybakov/rad-tools/docs/source/user-guide/scripts/rad-extract-tb2j.rst

 ---------------------
 (<=) Maximum distance.

 All the bonds with the distance between atom 1 and atom 2 greater than maximum distance are excluded from the model.

 .. code-block:: text

-    default : None
+    optional
+    type: float

 .. versionadded:: 0.8.0